 A former communist country until not so long ago, Albania is slowly building up its infrastructure and economy; this is quite apparent in the capital.
 My immediate impression of the capital city, Tirana, was, ”Wow, this is nice.”
-Philip and I both agreed that Tirana connects you with a deep European feeling like any other famous European city: shop owners who clean the sidewalks with buckets of water before customers take to the street; bakeries on every street corner making your mouth water; and bars that air the latest fútbol game with men yelling or cheering.
+Tirana connects you with a deep European feeling like any other famous European city: shop owners who clean the sidewalks with buckets of water before customers take to the street; bakeries on every street corner making your mouth water; and bars that air the latest fútbol game with men yelling or cheering.
 Most importantly, the Albanians, though generally limited in their English, are overwhelmingly friendly and make every attempt to understand and/or help you.
 Tirana has everything any European would desire.

 Arriving at EuroCar Albania, we were taken care of quickly and given a full run-down of the paperwork and car details.
 The car we were given was a Dacia Sendero Stepway (Crossover) in a flashy red color.
-Philip familiarized himself with the car and then we were off to Ohrid, Macedonia for a day trip.
+We familiarized ourselves with the car and then we were off to Ohrid, Macedonia for a day trip.
 Our first task was to find gas and avoid getting hit in the chaotic rotaries.
-We drove into a roundabout and, as Philip turned towards the far exit, a car drove straight into the roundabout without yielding and almost T-Boned the passenger side.
+We drove into a roundabout and, as we turned towards the far exit, a car drove straight into the roundabout without yielding and almost T-Boned the passenger side.
 Off to a good start.
 We witnessed this a few more times, and noted that Albanian drivers clearly didn't know how to use the roundabout.

 VLORË: Back in Albania the next day we made our way from the Macedonian border to Vlorë.
 The drive was long and Google Maps took us on an “adventure road” which added to the duration of the trip.
 This “adventure road” consisted of narrow dirt streets peppered with potholes, crowded by various farm animals, and scattered with people.
 Massive puddles also made for an interesting drive along this road, but the Dacia Sendero responded extremely well.
 What should have been a rather uncomfortable ride was turned into laugher, as we couldn't believe the road Google took us on.
 Once in Vlorë we found a hotel for the night and retired to bed early.
 The next day we tackled the Llogara Pass.